 Table saws are a valuable tool in any woodworking shop, but like any other piece of equipment, they can experience issues over time.
 Some common problems that can arise with table saws include misaligned cuts, blade wobbling, and motor malfunctions.
 These issues can lead to decreased performance and even safety hazards if not addressed promptly.

 One solution for fixing misaligned cuts is to adjust the fence on your table saw.
 If your cuts are consistently off-target or at an angle, it’s likely that your fence is not properly aligned with the blade.
 To fix this issue, start by unplugging the machine and loosening the bolts on the fence assembly.
-Then, use a straight edge or carpenter’s square to align the fence with the blade before tightening down all bolts securely.
+Then, use a straight edge, carpenter’s square, or digital angle guide to check the rip fence with the blade alignment before tightening down all bolts securely.

 If you’re experiencing motor malfunctions with your table saw, such as overheating or stalling out during use, it may be time for some repairs or maintenance.
 Start by checking all electrical connections and cleaning out any debris from around the motor housing.
 If these steps don’t solve the problem, it may be necessary to replace damaged parts or seek professional assistance from a qualified technician.

 Regular maintenance is essential for ensuring optimal performance and safety when using a table saw.
 By inspecting your blades regularly and addressing any issues promptly, you can prevent accidents during use due to dullness or damage over time.
-Additionally, fixing common issues such as misaligned cuts or blade wobbling can help ensure that your cuts are precise and consistent every time.
+Additionally, fixing common issues such as blade alignment or blade wobbling can help ensure that your cuts are precise and consistent every time.